A genuine test for hyperuniformity: Asymptotic behavior of the scattering intensity

-\begin{remark} \rm We believe that the good point processes form a rather large class.
-Suitable mixing conditions provide a possible alternative to the assumptions of Theorem \ref{clt}.
-Indeed, given our results in Section \ref{scovariance}, one might apply \cite[Theorem 1]{BiscioWaage19}.
-We do not go into further details. \end{remark}
+Suitable mixing conditions may provide an alternative to the assumptions in Theorem~ \ref{clt}.
+In fact, given our results of Section~\ref{scovariance}, one might apply \cite[Theorem 1]{BiscioWaage19}.
+We do not pursue this direction further here. \end{remark}

-Let $E_k$, $k\in\R^{[d]}\setminus\{0\}$, be independent exponentially distributed random variables with mean $S(k)$.
-(If $S(k)=0$ then $E_k=0$ almost surely.)
-The following property of good point processes is crucial for our test.
-It shows that the scattering intensities \eqref{scattering} are asymptotically independent exponentially distributed random variables.
+Let $E_k$, for $k\in\R^d \setminus\{0\}$, be independent exponentially distributed random variables with mean $S(k)$.
+(If $S(k)=0$, then $E_k=0$ almost surely.)
+The following result highlights a key property of good point processes that is crucial for our test: the scattering intensities \eqref{scattering} converge in distribution to independent exponentially distributed random variables.